vippsas/vipps-login-api/vipps-login-faq.md

 Have you set up a redirect URI for login with Vipps in the environment in question?

+# Why do I get “Error: Could not get Vipps login token” in the Vipps app?
+You can get this error if you have both the Vipps test app and production app on the same phone.

+As stated in the [description ofr the test apps](https://github.com/vippsas/vipps-developers#vipps-test-apps):
+"Please note: App-switching on iOS uses the same URL pattern for both the production Vipps app (in App Store) and the MT test app (in TestFlight).
+This means that iOS may open either of the apps for a vipps:// URL, as iOS can not know which of the apps to open.
+Because of this, we recommend to only have one of the apps installed on the same device."

 # Can I change my display name used with Vipps login?

 The name which is displayed in login with Vipps and in the app is the name of